tschutter/recipes/r/high_altitude_sourdough_bread.md

 Mix the sourdough starter with 100 grams of warm water and 100 grams of bread flour to create the the pre-ferment.
 The pre-ferment (a.k.a. levain) is an off-shoot of the sourdough starter.
 Cover and leave on the counter overnight.
-If the environment is cold and/or dry, then keep the pre-ferment in the microwave with a small bowl of boiled water.
+Because at elevation the environment is cold and dry, keep the pre-ferment in the microwave with a small bowl of boiled water.

 *Autolyse (60 minutes)*